CesarTrevisan/Vehicle-Detection-and-Tracking/README.md

 ```
  Test Accuracy of SVC =  0.9862

 ## Sliding Windows

-To find cars in each image or video frame, we'll implement a function to extract small portions (windows) of original image, using given parameters we'll able to define how windows will "sliding" through image, position, overlay and size.
+To find cars in each image or video frame, Iǘe implemented a function to extract small portions (windows) of original image, using given parameters we'll able to define how windows will "sliding" through image, position, overlay and size.

 ```python